Specialized tracks that build skills in emerging technologies

 This course explores the ethical and societal impacts of emerging technologies, focusing on inclusion, bias, harm, and accountability.
 Through case studies, discussions, and guest speakers, you’ll learn frameworks for responsible innovation and apply them to real-world contexts.
 You’ll develop the skills and perspective to navigate technology’s challenges as a thoughtful, ethical innovator.

-Sensors and Circuits
+Sensors & Circuits

 Credits: 4